Bodybuilding Home Gym Setup: Equipment & Training Guide (2026)

 - Plate storage pegs sold separately

-Read our Mikolo F4 review or the Mikolo vs Sportsroyals comparison.
+Read our Mikolo F4 review or see how both racks compare in our Mikolo vs Sportsroyals head-to-head.

 Capacity